Projective representations of Hecke groups from Topological quantum field theory: Topological quantum field theory

 \begin{defn} Let $\Sigma_g$ be a (closed) surface bounding the handlebody $H_g$ and $\Gamma$ be a trivalent graph inside $H_g$ to which $H_g$ retracts.
-The \textbf{ TQFT vector space at level r} is spanned by all the admissible trivalent graphs with $\Gamma$ being the underline graph, and all colors are from $I_r$.
-Figure \ref{fig:Basis} shows one possible underline graph, admissibly coloring the graph produces one basis.
+The \textbf{ TQFT vector space at level r} is spanned by all the r-admissible trivalent graphs with $\Gamma$ being the underlying graph, and all colors are from $I_r$.
+Figure \ref{fig:Basis} shows one possible underlying graph, admissibly coloring the graph produces one basis.
 We denote the basis vectors by $u_{\sigma}$, where $\sigma$ is a function from the set of edges to $I_r$.
-We also denote the handlebody with basis by $H_g^{\sigma}$, and we denote the TQFT vector space by $V_r(\Sigma_g)$. it corresponds to $SU(2)$ theory when $r$ is even, and $SO(3)$ theory when $r$ is odd. \end{defn}
+We also denote the handlebody with a basis by $H_g^{\sigma}$, and we denote the TQFT vector space by $V_r(\Sigma_g)$. it corresponds to $SU(2)$ theory when $r$ is even, and $SO(3)$ theory when $r$ is odd. \end{defn}

 Moreover we let $d_r(g):=\dim(V_r(\Sigma_g))$, the dimension is given by the formula \cite[Corollary~1.16]{BHMV2}

 One can relate different basis by doing $F$-moves locally showing in Figure \ref{fig:Fmoves}, where $F_{i,j,n}^{k,l,m}$ is the $6j$ symbol $\Sym{k}{l}{m}{i}{j}{n}$, we also denote the tetrahedron coefficient by $\Tet{*}{*}{*}{*}{*}{*}$, one can find explicit formulas in, for example, \cite{MV94}. \\